vrmeet/thexr/DO_THIS_NEXT.md

   member_mute
   ...

-The context creates the event -> sends to genserver
+The context creates the event -> sends to the space genserver
+  - genserver forward them to queued_broadcaster (producer)
+  -

+Use genstage consumer that subscribes to the producer (above), and write to a db

 genserver - appends the event to a log
   - first in memory